 Level 1 Level 2 Level 3 Culture The Senior Leadership Team is setting the culture of the school The Senior Leadership Team is guiding the staff body to create its own culture.
-Behaviour and actions of all staff reflect a tangible and deeply shared culture.
+Behaviour and action culture.
 Scale Some Majority All (or nearly) Content Complexity Some staff will have an understanding of relevant theory Many staff will be familiar with relevant theory and how to apply it.
 Some staff will be seeking out theory to inform their reflections; researching to improve their practice.
-Most staff have a good working knowledge of relevant theory, with a culture of research shaping practice and impact cycles.
-Priorities Immediate and short term Short term addressed - planning medium term Short and medium term addresses - planning long term
+Most staff have a goo of research shaping p Priorities Immediate and short term Short term addressed - planning medium term Short and medium ter